 - Paracetamol – a pain reliever also known as acetaminophen

-Levamisole, as mentioned above, is present in the majority of crack cocaine on the streets today.
-It’s so widely used by drug dealers because it not only looks and has a similar texture to pure cocaine, it also can produce an amphetamine-like effect in the body.
+Levamisole, as mentioned above, is present in the majority of crack on the streets today.
+It is a chemical used to kill parasitic worms in animals.
+It’s used by drug dealers because it has a similar texture to rock.

 - A strong chemical oxidant known as potassium permanganate

 Studies have shown that the purity of street cocaine today is between 20 and 30 percent.
 This means 70 to 80 percent of the drug is being made with other substances.
 Keep this in mind if you are a user.
 You have no idea what you are putting into your body when you smoke, short, or snort coke.

 It’s no wonder that coke overdoses are so prevalent.

 Mixing Coke with Other Drugs Can Be Deadly

 Cocaine is a party drug because people use it at clubs, parties, raves, and bars.
 Like many other kinds of stimulants, it’s used to intensify the party experience.
 It can help make people feel more confident when interacting with others.
 Some say they enjoy music and light shows more intensely.
 It can also lower inhibitions.